 Development & Release

-Once again, Sneaky Santa was coded in Lua on Corona SDK over a 1 weeks period and launched onto the Apple and Google stores just before Christmas 2015.
+Sneaky Santa was coded in Lua on Corona SDK over one week and launched on the Apple and Google stores just before Christmas 2015.

 Keepers